Skip to content

 The event runs rain or shine.
 It's historically 50/50 on weather.
 This is the Pacific Northwest.
 Pack a rain shell, bring layers, and embrace it.

 Nope, everyone is welcome.
 Members save $25 on registration though, and your trails depend on the Evergreen Mountain Bike Alliance.
 Basic membership is $50/year and pays for itself at events like this.
+Join now.

 Yacolt Burn Trailhead.
 Park on the west side of the road.
 It fills early, so plan to arrive by 8:30 AM.